mengjiazhu/Self-watering-Pot-System/README.md

 # Self-watering-Pot-System
 3D printing of customized self-watering pot systems.
-The inner basket is designed using Rhino and Grasshopper. 'basket2' files are the updated version for structures free of non-manifold edges and naked edges.
+The inner basket is designed using Rhino and Grasshopper. 'basket2' files are the updated versions for structures free of non-manifold edges and naked edges.

 The full introduction and methods are described here: